 Brandon Presley was elected Public Service Commissioner for the Northern District of Mississippi in 2007, re-elected in 2011, and most recently re-elected in 2015 winning 31 of the district's 33 counties.
-Elected to the Public Service Commission at age 30, he was the youngest Commissioner ever elected in
+Elected to the Public Service Commission at age 30, he was the youngest Commissioner ever elected in Mississippi.
+Prior to his election to the Public Service Commission, he served as Mayor of Nettleton from 2001 to 2007, having been elected at the age of 23, making him one of the youngest mayors in Mississippi history.

 Commissioner Presley currently serves as Chairman for the Mississippi Public Service Commission.
-He has also served as President of the Southeastern Association of Regulatory Utility Commissioners, which is composed of Public Service Commissioners from the eleven (11) Southern State, and Puerto Rico.
-He currently serves as chairman of the Consumer Affairs Committee for the National Association
+He has also served as President of the Southeastern Association of Regulatory Utility Commissioners, which is composed of Public Service Commissioners from the eleven (11) Southern State and Puerto Rico, He currently serves as chairman of the Consumer Affairs Committee for the National Association of Regulatory Utility Commissioners (NARUC) and also serves on the Natural Gas Committee.
+He is a former member of the board of directors of the National Regulatory Research Institute (NNRI).
+He currently serves on the advisory committee for the New Mexico's State University Center for Public Utilities.